notfromstatefarm/nvflashk/README.md

 ERROR: Invalid firmware image detected.
 ```

+If you want to be safe when flashing, you need at least one of the following, sorted from easiest recovery to hardest:

+* An integrated GPU and output on the motherboard.
+You simply use the main output while you flash the GPU as normal.
+* A GPU with a dual BIOS switch.
+Shut down, flip the switch, start up, disable device in device manager, flip it back, flash, reboot.
+You can use `nvflash64k.exe --version` to show what is on the card, and `nvflask64k.exe --version file.rom` to show what is in a file, to ensure you are flashing the right things. **Make sure you back up your second BIOS ROM too in case it does something different you want to restore!**
+* An extra PCIe x16 slot and extra GPU that can fit (probably only with a riser cable) and you have extra power cables for, in order to use a working GPU to flash the broken GPU.
+* Another computer with an iGPU or extra PCIe slot as described above.
 ## Versioning/Support

 The current version is `5.814.0.k1`.
 The version will be the base nvflash version i.e. `5.814.0` followed by a `.kN`.
 This way, if I have to release a patch to my patch, you know which version you have.